Diego (footballer, born 1985): Style of play

-Diego is a creative offensive playmaker known for his technique, dribbling ability, vision and accurate passing; usually deployed as an attacking midfielder, he is also capable of playing as a supporting forward or on the wing on occasion.
-As well as being an effective assist provider, he is also known for his goalscoring ability, and he is an accurate set-piece taker.
-Diego is also known for his trickery and ball-skills, such as his use of back-heels, feints and overhead kicks, among an assortment of other tricks.
+Diego was a creative offensive playmaker known for his technique, dribbling ability, vision and accurate passing; usually deployed as an attacking midfielder, he was also capable of playing as a supporting forward or on the wing on occasion.
+As well as being an effective assist provider, he was also known for his goalscoring ability, and he was an accurate set-piece taker.
+Diego was also known for his trickery and ball-skills, such as his use of back-heels, feints and overhead kicks, among an assortment of other tricks.

 Personal life

 Diego is of Italian ancestry, with both of his paternal great-grandparents emigrating from Italy to Brazil.
 His great-grandfather, Carlo Lazzari, came from Ferrara, and his great-grandmother, Maria Concetta Viola, came from Naples.
 As a result of his Italian ancestry, Diego received his Italian passport in 2004.

 Diego is married to Bruna Letícia Araújo, the couple have three children; two sons Davi (born in 2011) Matteo (born in 2013) and a daughter Letícia (born in 2021).